 UPDATE: A Mastodon friend grabbed one of the noncompliant devices and did a deep analysis.
 See the “More Technical Detail” section, below, for those details.
+UPDATE 2: Adafruit has an upcoming adapter that will solve this very problem.
 I own about a half-dozen rechargeable devices that have “USB-C” charge ports.
-You’ll note I put that in quotes.
-They mostly amount to things that you could broadly classify as … Continue reading On Dealing With USB-A-to-C Charge Cables
+You’ll note I put that … Continue reading On Dealing With USB-A-to-C Charge Cables

 On the iPhone Gonzo Divination